hansreier/techreier/eDrops/src/main/resources/static/markdown/about/hosting.md

 ### DNS resolution

-This is the process of mapping a fixed IP adress to a domain name.
+This is the process of mapping a fixed IP address to a domain name.
 The process is time-consuming.
 Every time you change DNS records, you have to repeat the process.
 I have done this twice.
 The last time at Christmas it used more than 48 hours to populate my changes all over the world and letting every server know that techreier.com is associated with IP adress at Hostinger.